 Table 2.
-Urinalysis of Persian cat with LUTD and incidental PKD.
+Urinalysis of Persian cat with LUTD and incidental PKD. (what about the followup urinalysis?).

 Figure 1.
 Ultrasonogram of Urinary bladder of Persian cat with LUTD and incidental PKD.
 Distended urinary bladder with hyperechoic specs inside anechoic urine.

 Figure 2.
 Ultrasonogram of right kidney of Persian cat with LUTD and incidental PKD.
 Multiple anechoic cysts with thin walls located in the renal cortex.